 Open Monday through Friday for lunch and dinner and dinner only on Saturday.
 Closed on Sunday.

 Zelmira in Modena

-Just around the corner from 3 Michelin Star Osteria Francescana Modena, Zelmira is a local restaurant that is a lot more easy on the wallet.
-Overlooking a tiny little square and a fountain, Zelmira offers fresh pastas and a good local Italian wine list.
-The staff is also knowledgable and friendly.
+Just around the corner from 3 Michelin Star Osteria Francescana Modena, Zelmira is a local restaurant that is a lot easier on the wallet.
+Overlooking a tiny little square and a fountain, Zelmira offers fresh pasta and a good local Italian wine list.
+The staff is also knowledgeable and friendly.

 Piazza San Giacomo, 17